 These increases are a culmination of:

 A number of factors determine the price of stainless steel.
-The monthly surcharge that gets add to the base price of the metal is one of these factors.
+The monthly surcharge that gets added to the base price of the metal is one of these factors.
 Historically Nickel has been a major contributor to the volatility of prices.
-However, the demand/supply of Nickel and Chrome has drove February’s surcharge, announced by the European producer Outokumpu.
+However, the demand/supply of Nickel and Chrome has driven February’s surcharge, announced by the European producer Outokumpu.
 The announcement of the February surcharge of £1230/tonne for grade 304 material represents an increase of approximately 90% over a 12 month period (Feb ’16 – Feb ’17).
-The European quarterly bench mark price for Chrome for the first three months of 2017 is 79% higher than the corresponding figure for 2016.
-In the second quarter this is forecast to increase again.
+The European quarterly benchmark price for Chrome for the first three months of 2017 is 79% higher than the corresponding figure for 2016.
+In the second quarter, this is forecast to increase again.

 We are advising all clients to get our Specification Team involved as early as possible in their projects to ensure a value engineering exercise is completed and prices are stabilised.